tgen/tCoNuT/README.md

 Please refer to tCoNuT workflow for overview, clonalCovPerl.pbs and ngs_cna2015.pbs for examples on how to call each script.

-<b>Step 1 (prior tCoNuT):</b> Align paired-end sequencing data (BAMs) for each control and affected/tumor samples.
+<b>Step 1 (prior to tCoNuT):</b> Align paired-end sequencing data (BAMs) for each control and affected/tumor samples.
 This has only been tested with BWA aligned paired ends but should work with other aligners.

 Here is example of how we run bwa-mem on a sample.
 ```